luyadev/luya/docs/guide/ngrest-api.md

 ## Pagination

-The LUYA Api automaticcally enabled pagination after 200 rows, but you can also force this settings by configure the {{luya\admin\ngrest\base\Api::$pagination}} property:
+The LUYA API automaticcally enabled pagination after 200 rows, but you can also force this settings by configure the {{luya\admin\ngrest\base\Api::$pagination}} property:

 ```php
 public $pagination = ['defaultPageSize' => 50];